-In the example above, the brand can take action (such as revoking the product from the shelves, making a public donation to a recognized environmental organization, etc.) and adjust messaging accordingly.
+Since your team paid attention to social sentiment, you can take action (removing the product from stores, making a public donation to a recognized environmental organization, etc.) and adjust messaging accordingly.

-If there was a large outcry in response to the product, monitoring sentiment also helps the brand refrain from sharing any tone-deaf social media posts.
+Monitoring sentiment also helps the brand refrain from sharing any tone-deaf messaging.

-Monitoring sentiment is a beneficial tactic for customer service and support representatives.
+Monitoring sentiment is critical for customer service and support representatives.

 This serves another purpose too—you have a unique chance to turn a bad customer experience into a positive one.

-Sentiment analysis is also helpful when monitoring keywords for PR professionals.
-In addition to seeing what the general public has to say, they can find influencers and thought leaders having conversations about their brand.
+Sentiment analysis is also helpful when monitoring keywords.
+In addition to seeing what the general public has to say, you can find influencers and thought leaders relevant to your industry.

-Using sentiment analysis tools, PR pros can see the influencers having positive discussions about their brand, and use this information to build relationships.
+You’ll also be able to see the influencers having positive discussions about your brand, and use this information to build relationships.

 While vanity metrics such as follower count and likes are easily tracked, measuring tone and sentiment can be trickier.
 The following tools can help.

-It will come as no surprise that Martin’s sentiment analysis tool of choice is Hootsuite Insights.
-Users can quickly and easily filter mentions and sort by sentiment.
-Users can also track sentiment by keywords and set up automated assignments by chosen keywords.
+Quickly and easily filter mentions and sort by sentiment using Hootsuite Insights.
+You can also track sentiment by keywords and set up automated assignments by chosen keywords.

 Hootsuite Insights provides an overview of sentiment with an easy-to-read meter.
 This allows you to quickly see how your brand is doing from a sentiment point of view, and monitor for any changes.